LogtalkDotOrg/logtalk3/scripts/embedding/sicstus/NOTES.md

 The following scripts are provided:

 - `sicstus_logtalk_po.sh`
-	creates a `.po` file with the Logtalk compiler and runtime
+	creates a `logtalk.po` file with the Logtalk compiler and runtime